quaris628/EinsteinEditor/README.md

 What this might do (future ideas):
  - Sentience (?)
+ - If loading a file fails, have an option to auto-fix the problem (if a straightforward solution exists)
+ - A clear-the-brain button
  - Have the default folder location persist between sessions
  - Somehow handle neurons with duplicate descriptions (assign new ones?)
  - Create a blank bibite